dotnet/docs-maui/docs/xaml/fundamentals/get-started.md

 When you run a .NET MAUI app, the `MainPage` is typically displayed.
 To see a different page you can either set that as the new startup page in the *AppShell.xaml* file, or navigate to the new page from `MainPage`.

-To implement navigation, in the *MainPage.xaml.cs* constructor, you can create a simple `Button` and use the event handler to navigate to `HelloXamlPage`:
+To implement navigation, in the *MainPage.xaml.cs* constructor, you can create a simple <xref:Microsoft.Maui.Controls.Button> and use the event handler to navigate to `HelloXamlPage`:

 ```csharp
 public MainPage()